10 Signs You May Have A Parasite

 As I mentioned, I often see parasites in my patients with thyroid dysfunction, particularly the two autoimmune thyroid conditions, Hashimoto’s and Graves’.
 And this is no coincidence, as infections are one of the five potential root causes of all autoimmune disease.

 A potential trigger for both Hashimoto’s and Graves’ is toxoplasmosis, a disease caused by a parasite found in undercooked pork and infected cat feces.
 If you’ve been infected you might not have any symptoms or you may experience mild flu-like symptoms.
 For pregnant women, toxoplasmosis poses a risk to the fetus (which is why expecting mothers are advised to stay away from kitty litter).
-In most people, the parasite passes, but sometimes it can linger in your system, triggering Hashimoto’s or Graves.
+In most people, the parasite passes, though sometimes it can linger in your system, triggering Hashimoto’s or Graves.

 Blastocystis hominis is another parasite that has been linked to Hashimoto’s.
 It is common in developing countries, so if you’ve traveled to the developing world you may well have picked it up.
 The Centers for Disease Control says that this parasite doesn’t really cause any harm.
 However, I’ve seen case reports in which people are treated for this parasite and then their Hashimoto’s resolves.
 Because of this, I always recommend testing for (and if necessary, treating) parasites in my autoimmune thyroid patients.